Spectral viscosity method with generalized Hermite functions for nonlinear conservation laws: The Hermite spectral viscosity method

-the second and third equalities of \eqref{eqn-projection term} hold due to the orthogonality of generalized Hermite function.
+{and} the second and third equalities {in} \eqref{eqn-projection term} hold due to the orthogonality of generalized Hermite function.
 If there exists a primitive function $\bar{F}(x)$ of $xf'(x)$, with the fact that for any $N$, $\lim_{|x|\rightarrow\pm\infty}u_N(x)=0$, we obtain that

-Next, we shall examine the last term on the right-hand side of \eqref{eqn-apriori0}.
-Using integration by parts, we have
+Next, we shall examine the last term on the right-hand side of \eqref{eqn-apriori0}. {By} integration by parts, we have

 Let us compute $\I$ and $\II$ term by term:

 since $\hat{q}_k<1$, and $\II$ can be estimated as

 with $\g>\frac{\a^2}2$, by Young's inequality.
 Therefore, equation \eqref{eqn-apriori0} can be estimated as